SkylineCommunications/dataminer-docs/develop/codingguidelines/Protocol/Display_keys1.md

 - By default, if no display key is explicitly defined in the protocol, the primary key will be used as the display key.

-- On new implementations, the "\[IDX\]" suffix is not required anymore.
-However, on existing implementations, removing such "\[IDX\]" suffix is not recommended as it could have some impact on existing systems.
+- In new implementations, the "\[IDX\]" suffix is no longer required.
+However, in existing implementations, removing this "\[IDX\]" suffix is not recommended, as this could have an impact on existing systems.